marcusfrdk/simple-image-encoder/README.md

 # Image Encoder

-Store a string or a file in an image.
+Encode a string or a file to an image.

 ## Requirements